CMSC332-Fall-2025/CMSC332-Fall-2025.github.io/syllabus.md

 you will have the opportunity to improve.
 If your solution shows a serious misunderstanding, you will earn a "needs major revision".
 Again, you will have the opportunity to improve that.
 There will be no partial credit.
 You will receive credit only for those problems for which you earn a satisfactory mark.
+Note that this also removes the need to argue for more "points" -- you either know the concept or you don't.

 Because the midterms are take home exams, I reserve the right to grade some problems via an individual session in which I ask you to work through problems.

 - There will be four programming projects.
 These will be graded the same way, but because these are not "timed" like exams are, once the deadline has passed, you will not longer have